wiscstatman/EBSeq/README.md

 ```

-## Two conditions example
+## A synthetic two-group example
-Simulation data

 ```
 data(GeneMat)
 str(GeneMat)
 ```
-`EBTest` is the function for two condition comparison.
+`EBTest` is the function for two-condition comparison.
 Most arguments of EBTest have default settings, expression data, condition label and size factors for normalization are required.
-If data is already normalized, then size factor for each sample is 1 and `sizeFactors = rep(1,ncol(Data))`, otherwise, we use median normalization to account for library size.
+If input data are normalized, then size factor for each sample is 1 and `sizeFactors = rep(1,ncol(Data))`, otherwise, we use median normalization to account for library size.
 `GetPPMat` yields the posterior probabilities being equivalent expressed and differential expressed.
 ```
 Sizes = MedianNorm(GeneMat)